Justice of the Peace

 Can we have a religious ceremony, even if the wedding's not at a church?

-beliefs, including Christian, Jewish, Hindu, Pagan, and Native American traditions.
+diversity of beliefs, including Christian, Jewish, Hindu, Pagan, and Native American traditions.

 What does a typical ceremony include?